 Once the linear features have been selected, use the Make Route dialog box to set the parameters for how your new route will be created.

 The first parameter you set is the start point.
 This is where the route measure values will begin.
 There are two ways to set the start point.
 First, you can click a point on the map.
 When you choose this option, you will note that as you move your pointer around the map, the start point automatically snaps to one of the selected feature's endpoints.
 Second, you can use a coordinate priority of lower left, lower right, upper left, or upper right.
 These coordinate priorities are determined using the minimum bounding rectangle around the selected set of linear features.
-The endpoint from the selected features that is closest to the selected coordinate priority will be where the measures start.
+The endpoint from the selected features that is closest to the chosen coordinate priority will be where the measures start.

 The next parameter you set indicates how the measure values are to be obtained.
 When you choose the Geometric Length option, it is important to realize that the geometric length of each selected feature is determined in the units of the target layer's coordinate system, not the feature's native coordinate system.
 This is because within a single data frame, features with different coordinate systems can be projected on the fly.